 - One full-time, tenured or tenure-track faculty member from each of three divisions: Arts and Humanities, Social Sciences, and Mathematical and Natural Sciences elected at-large by all full-time faculty members of the college;

-- One full-time, non-tenure track faculty elected at-large by members of the full-time non-tenure track faculty;
+- One full-time, qualified rank faculty elected at-large by members of the full-time non-tenure track faculty;

 - One representative from the Council of Arts and Sciences Chairs and Directors Steering Committee, elected by the Council of Chairs and Directors;